augustusnaz/laravel-google-merchant-api/README.md

 # Laravel Google API

-A sweet package for managing Google Merchant Center product feeds for Google Shopping.
+A sweet package for managing Google Merchant Center feeds for Google Shopping.
 This package is prepared to implement the advanced [Content API](https://developers.google.com/shopping-content/v2.1/quickstart) for Merchants.